 Banking is one of the most important sectors of the economy since it influences investment and consumption.
 Confidentiality is a cornerstone element of an effective and efficient bank system.
 In Cyprus, bank secrecy is regulated by section 29 (1) of the Banking Law (66 (I)/97).

 Nevertheless, following the paragraph 29(2) of Law 66(I)/97, bank secrecy does not apply to some particular cases.
-An outstanding example of lifting bank secrecy is for public interest reasons.
+An example of lifting bank secrecy is for reasons of public interest.

 - the customer or his/her personal representatives gives or give his/her or their written consent for this particular purpose;